The causes for your dog peeing on the bed can be broken down into medical and behavioral. We run through what you need to know about both.

 If jumping on the bed is associated with anxiety or excitement for your pet, then it is best to ignore them if they get onto the bed.
 As with most behaviors, punishing your pet is fruitless, and can make the problem worse by increasing anxiety associated with being ‘caught’ on the bed.

-If there is something else that is causing your pet to become anxious and they jump on the bed as a comfort mechanism, then this may be the underlying cause of the peeing (as opposed to the bed itself).
+If there is something else that is causing your pet to become anxious and they jump on the bed as a comfort mechanism, this may be the underlying cause of the peeing (as opposed to the bed itself).
 In this situation, it may be best to create an area your dog feels comfortable that is not a bed!
-But you also need to treat whatever is leading to the underlying anxiety eg. Thunderstorms, separation from you, other noise, other fear of something etc.
+But you also need to treat whatever is leading to the underlying anxiety eg. thunderstorms, separation from you, other noise, other fear of something etc.

 Especially if the behavior is new, it may be related to a medical problem.
 If you find urine on the bed after your dog has been sleeping, or your dog dribbles urine without knowing, it may be due to a condition known as hormone-responsive urinary incontinence.